RyanJarv/roles/README.md

 ## Plugins

 The info below is mostly for passing to ChatGPT to generate new plugins.
-Just make sure to pass an example along with this info.
+Just make sure to add the SNS plugin example to the end and update the first line with the plugin you want.
+You'll want to put the new plugin in [./pkg/plugins](./pkg/plugins) and add the initializer function [here](https://github.com/RyanJarv/roles/blob/738d61ec197113e4d0d57664e46b4016527867d1/main.go#L86).

 ```
+Based on the plugin description below, generate a plugin file for ...

-Plugins can be put in [./pkg/plugins](./pkg/plugins).
-These should implement the plugin.Plugin interface:
+Plugins for [github.com/RyanJarv/roles](https://github.com/RyanJarv/roles) should implement the plugin.Plugin interface:

 type Plugin interface {
 	Name() string